 The University of the Third Age (U3A) is a learning co-operative of like-minded people that enables members to share educational, creative and leisure activities.
 Honiton U3A (previously known as East Devon U3A) was formed in 1993 to cover Honiton, where it is based, and the surrounding villages.
 Our current membership is around 250, and growing steadily.

 As well as monthly general meetings, mostly with a speaker (see our 'Events' page), members have the opportunity to join (space permitting) any of our groups, which cover a wide range of interests.
-Most groups are held in members' homes.
+Some groups are quite large and meet in venues where an additional rent is paid, although our smaller groups are usually held in members' homes.
 The 'Honiton Newsletter' link included on this page provides a view of our group activities.

 General meetings are held at: